 There’s another task graph that measures the duration of the tasks, which is helpful in seeing what is getting done on time and what is taking too long.
 Finally, there’s a cost bar chart to help you stay on budget.

 This Excel dashboard template can manage your work, but it’s a static document that must be updated manually.
-Project management software automates that process.
+Project tracking software automates that process.
 ProjectManager is better than Excel spreadsheet templates as it helps to accumulate real-time data, crunching the numbers and displaying it.
 Get started with ProjectManager free today.

 2. Task Tracker Template

 ProjectManager’s free task tracker for Excel template can organize your work and keep track of it.
 It’s similar to a to-do list, where you just need to add the work and manage it.
 Having a task list is the first step to controlling your work.

 This task tracker spreadsheet captures all the details of your work.
 Add the name of the task and include dependent tasks.
 You can assign it to yourself, or someone on your team.

 Next, set the priority and when you expect to finish.
 Finally, there’s a column to mark its status, which is essential to track your work.
 It’s got everything you need to track your tasks at a basic level with an Excel spreadsheet.

 3. Budget Spreadsheet for Cost Tracking

 Managing costs in your work is as important as meeting deadlines.
 ProjectManager’s free budget template for Excel helps you keep to your budget by tracking all of your financial details on one spreadsheet.